 pertaining to tunnels.
 Next, I asked him about the small room that sits over the north door that sits over the south door of Tideswell Church.
 As you enter Tideswell Church through the South door, (main entrance) on the right there is a small door on the left.

 Tideswell Church South door. (note windows to the small office)

-It leads to a narrow staircase up to small office.
-I went in this office as a school pupil at bishop Pursglove School.
-The room was full of documents and books that, however was about some 30 years ago.
+It leads to a narrow staircase up to a small office.
+I went into this office as a school pupil at Bishop Pursglove School.
+The room was full of documents and books that, however, was about some 30 years ago.